 Note: If you desire to continue using NetSuite's order confirmation emails then do not set up order notifications in Mailchimp.
 Not setting up order notifications will not prevent any other functions from running in Mailchimp such as product recommendations, so long as the correct data is being synced to Mailchimp.

 Product recommendations can be set up with a wide variety of triggers, one way to use them is to reengage customers who have recently made a purchase, or maybe to reach out to inactive customers, or even based on another campaign that is running.

-To create a product recommendation email, go the the automation builder as described above and under the E-Commerce tab select Follow Up on Purchases.
-Here, you can chose a variety of methods for suggesting products, you can suggest products if a certain product is purchased, this might be good for items that come with accessories or items that belong to a specific category of products.
+To create a product recommendation email, go to the automation builder as described above and under the E-Commerce tab select Follow Up on Purchases.
+Here, you can choose a variety of methods for suggesting products, you can suggest products if a certain product is purchased, this might be good for items that come with accessories or items that belong to a specific category of products.
 The most general option is to recommend products if any product is purchased.

 When customizing the email, if you click on the spot for the recommended products you will see a number of recommendation settings.

-Here you can select which product details are visible in your email as well as how they are laid out, the number shown etc. You can also specify how you want your products recommended, either by new arrival, which could be useful for a campaign relating to such a thing, best sellers, or by personalized recommendations.
+Here you can select which product details are visible in your email as well as how they are laid out, the number shown, etc. You can also specify how you want your products recommended, either by new arrival (which could be useful for a campaign relating to such a thing), best sellers, or by personalized recommendations.
 Personalized recommendations will probably be the best one for any company that meets the requirements to use it if the recommendation is based on the purchase of any product.
 You can also use the Set Dynamic Content button at the top of the screen to create filters and further filter your automation.